KrOlech/PolySampXpress/Readme.md

 - resolution for Map

-- Using CUDA for imiage resize (oneFX for radeon and so one)
+- Using CUDA for imiage resize (oneFX for radeon and so on)

 - Utiliti Strig Using Python "Static"